 Companies wanting to act as UPICs were to respond to CMS by August 13th.
 So these UPICs may be effective in the near future.

 Are UPICS intended to streamline the audit process (by consolidating Medicare and Medicaid audits)?

 Or will UPICS just add an additional 5 – 15 auditing companies, increasing the number of audits on providers, and weeding out providers willing to accept Medicaid to decrease Medicaid spending?

-Posted on August 30, 2013, in CMS, CMS Proposal, Federal Law, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Funds, Medicare, Medicare RAC, North Carolina, Program Integrity, RAC, RAC Audits, Tax Dollars, UPICs, ZPICs and tagged Audit, Centers for Medicare and Medicaid Services, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Audits, Medicaid Services, North Carolina, North Carolina Department of Health and Human Services, Program Integrity, Recovery Audit Contractor, UPICs, ZPICs.
+Posted on August 30, 2013, in CMS, CMS Proposal, Federal Law, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Funds, Medicare, Medicare RAC, North Carolina, Program Integrity, RAC, RAC Audits, Tax Dollars, UPICs, ZPICs and tagged Audit, Centers for Medicare and Medicaid Services, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Audits, Medicaid Services, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Program Integrity, Recovery Audit Contractor, UPICs, ZPICs.
 Bookmark the permalink.
 Leave a comment.